Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 The diagram is structured with nested boundaries:

-AMAP Server serves as the outer boundary
+- `AMAP Server` serves as the outer boundary.
-AMAP System operates within the AMAP Server boundary Database Server represents a separate boundary for data storage Within the AMAP System boundary, two main components are identified:
+- `AMAP System` operates within the AMAP Server boundary.
+- `Database Server` represents a separate boundary for data storage.

+Within the `AMAP System` boundary, two main components are identified:

+- **Internal Components:**

-- AMAP API - The core processing component handling business logic, user authentication, and orchestrating the system's operations.
+  - `AMAP API`: The core processing component handling business logic, user authentication, and orchestrating the system's operations.
 It directly interfaces with all external actors and coordinates data operations.
-- AmapDB_API - A dedicated server component that serves as an intermediary layer between the main API and the database, providing abstraction and security for database operations.
+  - `AmapDB_API`: A dedicated server component that serves as an intermediary layer between the main API and the database, providing abstraction and security for database operations.

+- **External Components:**

-Outside the system boundary, the AMAP Database exists as an external datastore where all system information is persistently stored.
+  - `AMAP Database`: An external datastore where all system information is persistently stored.

-The diagram illustrates several key data flows:
+- **External Actors:**

+  - `Consumer (Co-Producer)`: A user who browses, reserves, or purchases products.
+  - `Producer`: A user who lists and manages agricultural products.
+  - `Administrator`: A user who manages the platform operations and approves user registrations.

+- **Data Flows:**

-- External Actor Communications: The three user types (Consumers, Producers, and Administrators) send API requests to and receive responses from the AMAP API.
+  - `External Actor Communications`: The `Consumers`, `Producers`, and `Administrators` send API requests to and receive responses from the `AMAP API`.
-- Internal Data Processing: The AMAP API sends database requests to the AmapDB_API, which translates these into structured database queries.
+  - `Internal Data Processing`: The `AMAP API` sends structured database requests to the `AmapDB_API`, which translates them into SQL queries.
-- Data Exchange: The database communication flow shows how CRUD operations are transformed into SQL queries, with result sets being returned and processed back into application-level data.
+  - `Data Exchange`: The `AmapDB_API` communicates with the `AMAP Database` to perform CRUD operations and returns result sets back to the `AMAP API`.

+- **Trust Boundaries:**

+  - `Internet`: Where external actors interact with the system.
+  - `AMAP Server`: A secure processing boundary running the application logic.
+  - `Database Server`: A protected boundary where persistent data is securely stored.

 This Level 1 DFD demonstrates the system's layered architecture approach, with clear separation between the user interface logic, business processing, and data persistence layers.
 This architecture enhances security by ensuring database operations are properly abstracted and controlled through dedicated interfaces.

 ---